 Jeremy specialises in all aspects of commercial litigation and, in particular, contract, tort, trust and liquidation-type cases.
 His primary role is that of an arbitrator although he is also available for mediations.
 He is a fellow of AMINZ.
-He is also available for consultation on litigation strategy, early neutral valuations and to provide opinions.
+He accepts assignments throughout New Zealand.

 Jeremy Doogue has been engaged in the law since the 1970s, initially as a criminal lawyer in the city of Hamilton.
 He was employed by the law firm of McCaw Smith and Arcus in which he became a partner around1980.